 Advisory Agreement: UHS of Delaware, Inc. (the "Advisor"), a wholly-owned subsidiary of UHS, serves as Advisor to us under an Advisory Agreement (the "Advisory Agreement") dated December 24, 1986.
 Pursuant to the Advisory Agreement, the Advisor is obligated to present an investment program to us, to use its best efforts to obtain investments suitable for such program (although it is not obligated to present any particular investment opportunity to us), to provide administrative services to us and to conduct our day-to-day affairs.
 All transactions between us and UHS must be approved by the Trustees who are unaffiliated with UHS (the "Independent Trustees").
 In performing its services under the Advisory Agreement, the Advisor may utilize independent professional services, including accounting, legal, tax and other services, for which the Advisor is reimbursed directly by us.
 The Advisory Agreement may be terminated for any reason upon sixty days written notice by us or the Advisor.

 The Advisory Agreement expires on December 31 of each year; however, it is renewable by us, subject to a determination by the Independent Trustees, that the Advisor's performance has been satisfactory.
-In December of 2013, based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the Advisory Agreement was renewed for 2014 pursuant to the same terms as the Advisory Agreement in place during 2013.
-In December of 2012, based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the 2013 advisory fee, as compared to the 2012 advisory fee, was increased to 0.70% (from 0.65%) of our average invested real estate assets, as derived from our consolidated balance sheet.
+Our advisory fee was 0.70% during each of 2014 and 2013, and 0.65% during 2012, of our average invested real estate assets, as derived from our consolidated balance sheet.
+In December of 2014, based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the Advisory Agreement was renewed for 2015 pursuant to the same terms as the Advisory Agreement in place during 2014 and 2013.

 The average real estate assets for advisory fee calculation purposes exclude certain items from our consolidated balance sheet such as, among other things, accumulated depreciation, cash and cash equivalents, base and bonus rent receivables, deferred charges and other assets.
 The advisory fee is payable quarterly, subject to adjustment at year-end based upon our audited financial statements.
 In addition, the Advisor is entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year, as defined in the Advisory Agreement, exceeds 15% of our equity as shown on our consolidated balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
 The Advisory Agreement defines cash available for distribution to shareholders as net cash flow from operations less deductions for, among other things, amounts required to discharge our debt and liabilities and reserves for replacement and capital improvements to our properties and investments.
-No incentive fees were paid during 2013, 2012 or 2011 since the incentive fee requirements were not achieved.
-Advisory fees incurred and paid (or payable) to UHS amounted to \$2.4 million during 2013, \$2.1 million during 2012 and \$2.0 million during 2011 and were based upon average invested real estate assets of \$338 million, \$326 million and \$309 million during 2013, 2012 and 2011, respectively.
+No incentive fees were paid during 2014, 2013 or 2012 since the incentive fee requirements were not achieved.
+Advisory fees incurred and paid (or payable) to UHS amounted to \$2.5 million during 2014, \$2.4 million during 2013 and \$2.1 million during 2012 and were based upon average invested real estate assets of \$363 million, \$338 million and \$326 million during 2014, 2013 and 2012, respectively.